 Personnage by Joan Miró

 You will see Personnage by Joan Miró from a far distance.
-His beautiful sculpture is boldly colored and very expressive.
+This beautiful sculpture is boldly colored and very expressive.

-Notably, Miro was a Spanish artist and one of the most well known Surrealist sculptors.
+Miro was a Spanish artist and one of the most well-known Surrealist sculptors.

 I read that Personnage explores the idea of art created from poetry and that different shapes and colors plastered onto the form are to Miro like words which all together create a poem.